 The Jaguar I-Pace has swept up several accolades since its launch, earning our ‘Best large electric car’ prize at the 2019 DrivingElectric Awards, as well as the prestigious 2019 World Car of the Year gong.
-The I-Pace has it all: performance is rapid with a 0-62mph figure of 4.5 seconds, while 292 miles of range is squeezed from the 90kWh battery.
+The I-Pace has it all: performance is rapid with a 0-62mph figure of 4.5 seconds, it handles brilliantly and 292 miles of range is squeezed from the 90kWh battery.
 It looks spectacular, too.
+A word of caution though: we've tested the I-Pace in the real world, and 220 miles is a more realistic target for the range.
+This is a bigger discrepancy than we've seen from most other electric cars...
 Read our full review.

 The Tesla Model X has undergone several line-up changes lately, but in April 2019 Elon Musk’s company announced significant improvements to the drivetrain in order to boost performance and range.
 The Model X Long Range - as the name suggests - has the longest range of the current variants, with Tesla estimating a return of 315 miles from its 100kWh battery when WLTP testing is completed.
 Read our full review.

 2. Tesla Model 3 Long Range - 348 miles